 - A cell needs clicked type "=AVEDEV(".

-- After the open parenthesis the array of the data set needs to be added followed by a closed parenthesis.
+- After the open parenthesis, the array of the data set needs to be added followed by a closing parenthesis.

 - After the formula is created the formula can be entered.

-Below in bold the syntax of the AVEDEV function.
+Below in bold is the syntax of the AVEDEV function.

 AVEDEV(number1, [number2], ...)